ajmalkoti/ajmalkoti.github.io/tutorials/git_setup_and_use.md

-# How to install the github on ubuntu
+## How to install the github on ubuntu
-The [wiki tutorial](https://wiki.paparazziuav.org/wiki/Github_manual_for_Ubuntu) describes it well but there are a few gliches.
+The [wiki tutorial](https://wiki.paparazziuav.org/wiki/Github_manual_for_Ubuntu) describes well about to install the GIT however there are a few gliches.
-Therefore I will try to avoid those.
-The process to install the GIT is as follows.
+Therefore, I will try to avoid those and it goes as follows.

 1. Open the terminal (or press Alt+Ctrl+T)
 2. Go to the .ssh folder ( $cd ~/.ssh)
 3. Generate the SSH key with your email id.
 It will ask for some passwork
     $ ssh-keygen -t rsa -C "your_email@youremail.com"
-4. Make a copy of the generated key
+4. Make a copy of the generated key and store it in separate directory
    mkdir github_keys
    cp id_rsa* github_keys
-5. Open your Github account setting (online).
+5. Open your Github account setting (online) and navigate as follows.
    Your Account (left top corner) --> settings --> SSH and GPG Keys --> Add new SSH key
    Give a suitable name to this key
    Now in your computer/desktop github_keys directory open the file "id_rsa.pub".